ibm-cloud-docs/AnalyticsEngine/faqs-general.md

 {: #difference-iae-cluster-and-hadoop}
 {: faq}

 {{site.data.keyword.iae_full_notm}} is based on an architecture which separates compute and storage.
 In a traditional Hadoop architecture, the cluster is used to both store data and perform application processing.
 In {{site.data.keyword.iae_full_notm}}, storage and compute are separated.
-The cluster is used for running applications and {{site.data.keyword.Bluemix_notm}} Object Storage for persisting the data.
+The cluster is used for running applications and {{site.data.keyword.cos_full_notm}} for persisting the data.
 The benefits of such an architecture  include flexibility, simplified operations, better  reliability and cost effectiveness.
 Read this [whitepaper](https://www.ibm.com/downloads/cas/KDPB1REE){: external} to learn more.

 ## How do I get started with {{site.data.keyword.iae_full_notm}}?
 {: #getting-started-with-iae}